Unbiased 4D: Monocular 4D Reconstruction with a Neural Deformation Model

 \textbf{Monocular 3D Mesh Reconstruction.} 3D mesh reconstruction methods deform an initial mesh to match image observations \cite{Wang2018Pixel2Mesh,Kanazawa2018,VMR2020,yang2021lasr}.
-They are exclusively neural techniques, usually trained using 2D data only, \textit{i.e.,} raw image collections.
-One of their limitations is that large sets of images are not available for all object categories (\textit{e.g.,} consider rarely observed biological species).
+They are exclusively neural techniques, usually trained using 2D image collections.
+One of their limitations is that large image sets are not available for all object categories (\textit{e.g.,} consider rarely observed biological species).
 Moreover, the methods, which do not require 2D image priors, might capture coarse articulations but fail to reconstruct fine surface details \cite{Kanazawa2018,yang2021lasr}.
 Starting from a sphere mesh is a restricting assumption.
-Even though many watertight meshes are, in theory, topologically equivalent to a sphere, a practical attempt to guide sphere deformations by image cues can converge to local minima.

-\textbf{Free Viewpoint Video and Neural Surface Extraction.} Coordinate-based volumetric neural representations learned from 2D observations, such as NeRF \cite{mildenhall2020nerf}, can be used to render high-quality novel views of rigid \cite{yu2021plenoctrees, Chibane2021,liu2020neural} and non-rigid scenes \cite{Tretschk2020, Peng_2021_CVPR, liu2021neural,peng2021animatable,park2020nerfies, pumarola2020dnerf,Li2020NeuralSF,xian2020spacetime}.
+Even though many watertight meshes are, in theory, topologically equivalent to a sphere, a practical attempt to guide sphere deformations by image cues can converge to local minima. \textbf{Free Viewpoint Video and Neural Surface Extraction.} Coordinate-based volumetric neural representations learned from 2D observations, such as NeRF \cite{mildenhall2020nerf}, can be used to render high-quality novel views of rigid \cite{yu2021plenoctrees, Chibane2021,liu2020neural} and non-rigid scenes \cite{Tretschk2020, Peng_2021_CVPR, liu2021neural,peng2021animatable,park2020nerfies, pumarola2020dnerf,Li2020NeuralSF,xian2020spacetime}.
 While they have shown impressive results, the volumetric representation they use lacks surface constraints so that it is difficult to extract high-quality surfaces from the learned representation.
-At the same time, some works \cite{Oechsle2021, wang2021neus,yariv2021volume, yariv2020multiview} propose to represent 3D scenes as a neural SDF and use volume rendering to learn the representation.
+Some works \cite{Oechsle2021, wang2021neus,yariv2021volume, yariv2020multiview} propose to represent 3D scenes as a neural SDF and use volume rendering to learn the representation.